 For each performance measure, provide information on the aggregated data that will enable the State to analyze and assess progress toward the performance measure.
 In this section provide information on the method by which each source of data is analyzed statistically/deductively or inductively, how themes are identified or conclusions drawn, and how recommendations are formulated, where appropriate.

 Number and Percent of Actions Taken to Protect the Beneficiary, where indicated.
-Numerator: Number of incidents where protective action was taken to protect the beneficiary from additional harm.
+Numerator: Number of incidents where protective action was taken.
 Denominator: Number of incidents where protective action was indicated.